batusek/codingdojo/README.md

 The only existing test in `exercise1/LeapYearTest.cs` should fail

 ### vuejs
-- Type "npm run test" in terminal
+- Type "npm test" in terminal.
+Alternatively, press Ctrl+F5 to start watching changes.
-The only existing test in `exercise1/LeapYearTest.vue` should fail
+The only existing test in `exercise1/leapyear.test.ts` should fail

 # Exercises